relxd/lxd-sdk/docs/NetworksApi.md

 <a name="getNetworksByName"></a>
 # **getNetworksByName**
-> GetNetworksByNameResponse getNetworksByName(name, recursion, filter)
+> BackgroundOperationResponse getNetworksByName(name, recursion, filter)